Getting Started

 • Zone Reading Adjustments: Update density values if you re-measured more accurately

-Note: When you edit zone readings, click "Calculate ISO" again to update the results with the new data.
+Note: When you edit zone readings, click "Calculate EI" again to update the results with the new data.
 The metrics (Effective ISO, CI, Gamma, Tonal Range, Exposure Latitude) will be recalculated automatically.

-Tip: You cannot change the testing mode (Full vs Zone V Quick) after a session is created.
+Tip: You cannot change the testing mode (Full vs EI Only) after a session is created.
 If you need to switch modes, create a new session.

 Data Management